twissamodi/GitActivity/README.md

 5. Do not push directly to main branch.
 6. The PR of a member can be reviewed by the other two members.
 If the answer looks good, approve and merge.
 If not leave comments on the PR.
 7. Do not copy/paste answers, write in you own words.
+8. Use markdown features to make your notes pretty :)
+9. Use appropriate md feature to add code snippets or commands

 ## Questions